Buying a new graphics card (GPU) can be tough, especially if you aren’t familiar with all the nitty-gritty tech jargon involved.

 Especially if you’re new to graphics technology, chances are you have a lot of questions that need answering.

-We are going to assume a basic level of familiarity here- i.e., you know that GPU stands for Graphics Processing Unit, and that a graphics card is an expansion card containing one or more GPUs.
-(Usually just one these days, multi-GPU-in-one tech has fallen by the wayside.)
+We are going to assume a basic level of familiarity here- i.e., you know that GPU stands for Graphics Processing Unit and that a graphics card is an expansion card containing one or more GPUs.

 What’s the difference?
 Pro GPU vs Consumer GPU